mb64/sel/continuations.md

  - FP isn't all about lambdas and closures: just because you don't have functions doesn't mean you can't write functional code.

-I hope you learned something, or at least found it interesting :).
+I hope you learned something, or at least found it interesting. :)